Batyr Sarjayev: Prosecution

 On August 5, 2002, Sarjaev was arrested on various charges, including misappropriation of state property and funds.
 For a week, the state television channels of Turkmenistan extensively covered Sarjaev's alleged crimes.

 One specific accusation against Sarjaev was related to the purchase of three diesel locomotives from Ukraine at an inflated cost.
 It was claimed that Sarjaev had acquired these locomotives for $1.5 million, whereas their actual price was $900,000 each.
 Sarjaev refuted these allegations, stating that the locomotives were purchased between 1999 and 2001, which was before he assumed the role of head of Turkmen Railways.

 During an interrogation at the Prosecutor General's Office of Turkmenistan on August 23, 2002, Sarjaev suffered a severe stroke, resulting in paralysis of the right side of his face.

 According to certain sources, Sarjaev was sentenced to 12 years in prison on October 12, 2002.
-Based on information provided by members of Sarjayev's family, in June 2004, he was transferred from the prison in Turkmenbashi city to the Ovadan-depe prison near Ashgabat.
+Based on information provided by members of Sarjayev's family, in June 2004, he was transferred from the prison in Turkmenbashi city to the Owadan-depe Prison near Ashgabat.